 Several years ago, Latham et al. (2000) showed that networks with a large fraction of intrinsically active neurons have a reduced tendency to burst.
-We extend this finding by demonstrating that increasing the tonic activity above spontaneous levels by high-frequency multi-site electrical stimulation also reduces or suppresses bursting.
+We extend this finding by demonstrating that increasing the tonic activity above spontaneous levels by high-frequency multisite electrical stimulation also reduces or suppresses bursting.
 Strikingly, complete suppression of bursts was achieved by a combination of stimuli that entrained bursts when applied singly.
-Rapid stimulation through single electrodes yielded fewer bursts than slow stimulation, not just per stimulus, but per unit time: stimulation at 5 stim/s or more reduced burstiness to below spontaneous levels.
-Distributing the stimuli across 20 or more electrodes proved highly effective to reduce it even further, and with 50 stim/s distributed across 25 electrodes, bursting was suppressed completely in all cultures tested, independent of the selection of electrodes.
+Rapid stimulation through single electrodes yielded fewer bursts than slow stimulation, not just per stimulus but per unit of time: stimulation at ≥5 stim/sec reduced burstiness to below spontaneous levels.
+Distributing the stimuli across ≥20 electrodes proved highly effective in reducing it even further, and with 50 stim/sec distributed across 25 electrodes, bursting was suppressed completely in all cultures tested, independent of the selection of electrodes.
 However, such a high stimulation rate may be undesirable in some applications, or that many electrodes may not be available.
-When the number of electrodes used for burst control was limited to 10, stimulating with closed-loop feedback was found to be the optimal solution: this protocol completely suppressed bursts in over 50% of cultures using 10 stim/s distributed across randomly selected groups of 10 electrodes.
+When the number of electrodes used for burst control was limited to 10, stimulation with closed-loop feedback was found to be the optimal solution.
+This protocol completely suppressed bursts in >50% of cultures using 10 stim/ sec distributed across randomly selected groups of 10 electrodes.
 With careful selection of electrodes, fixed-voltage stimulation through single or multiple electrodes suppressed bursting in a similar fraction of cultures as feedback stimulation.
-However, feedback stimulation was far more robust: in 30% of cultures it worked regardless of electrode selection.
-Electrode independence was never seen for fixed-voltage stimulation at 10 stim/s.
-To extend burst control beyond 5-minute runs, such robustness is highly desirable.
+Feedback stimulation, however, was far more robust: in 30% of cultures it worked regardless of electrode selection.
+Electrode independence was never seen for fixed-voltage stimulation at 10 stim/sec.
+To extend burst control beyond 5 min runs, such robustness is highly desirable.

 Synchronized bursting is fundamentally a network phenomenon, emerging from the synaptic interactions between a large number of cells.
 Whether these cells would endogenously burst in the absence of synaptic input is probably not essential for this phenomenon.
 The cellular and network mechanisms of bursting and burst suppression are not yet understood in detail.
-There is some controversy about the origin of the refractory periods for spontaneous bursts: Opitz et al. (2002) reported synaptic depression immediately after population bursts, while Darbon et al. (2002) found no evidence of synaptic depression: no depletion of vesicles, and no desensitization of post-synaptic receptors.
+There is some controversy about the origin of the refractory periods for spontaneous bursts.
+Opitz et al. (2002) reported synaptic depression immediately after population bursts, whereas Darbon et al. (2002) found no evidence of synaptic depression, no depletion of vesicles, and no desensitization of postsynaptic receptors.